thrvld/spare-parts-inventory-assistant/README.md

-Spare Part Inventory assisstant
+Spare Part Inventory Assistant

-Code is not fuctional.
+Code is not functional.